 The Alzheimer’s Association currently has a $350 MILLION annual budget to promote “awareness” and “treatment” of Alheimer’s disease, with Top Major Donors dominated by BigPharma corporations.
 The Alzheimer’s Association currently includes promotion of such foods as “fried potatoes..laced with butter”; “ lasagna..or risotto..[with] whatever cheese you like most”; “..pulled pork, bacon, cheese, butter, and sour cream” and “with a nice glass of farm fresh milk or ice cream!”
 Such promotion is inconsistent and in direct conflict with the Alzheimer’s Association claim to advocate “low-fat dairy products and lean protein foods.”

-Doctors Against Dairy can only conclude that the Alzheimer’s Association is either incompetent in their advocacy for Alzheimer’s sufferers and their caregivers, or the Alzhemier’s Association has effectively devolved into a marketing arm for BigPharma to sustain their growing market of Alzheimer’s sufferers.
-Doctors Against Dairyencourages Alzheimer’s sufferers and their caregivers to contact the Alzheimer’s Association about its lack of consistency and focus on dietary prevention; to challenge the Alzheimer’s Association to cease its promotion of dairy-saturated fats and instead invest in promotion of healthy non-dairy foods.
+We can only conclude that the Alzheimer’s Association is either incompetent in their advocacy for Alzheimer’s sufferers and their caregivers, or the Alzhemier’s Association has effectively devolved into a marketing arm for BigPharma to sustain their growing market of Alzheimer’s sufferers.

-Finally, Doctors Against Dairy advises those at risk of Alzhemier’s disease and their caregivers to do their own research and draw their own conclusions about the causes, treatment and prevention of this devastating disease.
+Of course, if you're concerned about Alzheimer’s disease, we encourage you to do your own research and draw your own conclusions about the causes, treatment and prevention of this devastating disease.
 Seek out independent, non-corporate-funded research and institutions that are providing consistent advice about Alzheimer’s prevention and treatment.

 Alzheimer’s Association report, “2019 Alzheimer’s Disease Facts and Figures,” https://www.alz.org/media/Documents/alzheimers-facts-and-figures-2019-r.pdf